RealCorax/stargate-character-sheet/README.md

 This is a fully interactive digital character sheet for the Stargate SG-1 tabletop RPG, built for the Phoenix Site campaign setting.
-It runs entirely in your browser as a single HTML file — no apps, no accounts, no installation required.
+It runs entirely in your browser as a single HTML file, no apps, no accounts, no installation required.
 Just open it and play.
 It was built by a fan, for the community.
 Feel free to use it, share it, and adapt it for your own campaigns.

 ## How to use it